TyOverby/lux-deprecated/readme.md

 ### 2d Graphics
 Lux offers an intuitive and safe graphics API that makes developing 2d games completely painless!
+The API can be used in an entirely stateless maner, and resources are automatically cleaned up when no longer in use.
-We use OpenGL and OpenGL ES under the hood, so most platforms are supported already, or are in the works.
+We use OpenGL and OpenGL ES under the hood, so most platforms are supported already or are being planned.

-### Game Loop
+### Game Loop (optional)
-Simply by implementing the `Game` trait, you'll be given a robust game loop with a fixed-time update and lag compensation.
-The `Game` trait has some advanced configuration options, but only requires the programmer to implement the `render(...)` and `update(...)` functions.
+Simply by implementing the `update(..)` and `render(..)` methods on the `Game` trait, you'll be given a robust game loop with a fixed-time update and lag compensation.

 ## Credits